mbasso/react-decoration/docs/Introduction.md

 Please note that react-decoration does not include polyfill, so, if you want to support old browsers, you have to emulate `Object.setPrototypeOf` and `Object.assign`.

-Consider also that decorators can be imported in this 2 different ways:
+Consider also that decorators can be imported in 2 different ways:

 ```js
 // from the default object